addrummond/jsockd/Readme.md

 ### 1.1 Adding JSockD to your application

 Applications should generally connect to JSockD via a client library that manages the JSockD server process.
-At the moment, this repo contains one example of a client library in `clients/elixir/jsockd_client`.
+At the moment, this repo contains two examples of a client libraries in `clients/elixir/jsockd_client` and `clients/go`.
 Steps to add JSockD to your application:

 * Bundle all of the required Javascript library code into a single ES6 module (using e.g. [esbuild](https://esbuild.github.io/api/)).